ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

     This definition helps in the step of thermal simulation with BabelBrain. `BaseIsspa` is the reference value of acoustic intensity for which the thermal equation will be solved.
 You can set this to 5 W/cm$^2$.
 Choices for other powers will be scaled (no recalculations) based on this value.

+    For scenarios where repeated exposures is required, the extra field `Repetitions` can be added.
+For example:
+        ```
+    BaseIsppa: 5.0 # W/cm2
+    AllDC_PRF_Duration: #All combinations of timing that will be considered
+    -   DC: 0.3
+        PRF: 10.0
+        Duration: 30.0
+        DurationOff: 30.0
+        Repetitions: 10
+    ```

+    In the previous case, the simulation will run for an exposure lasting 10 min, where ultrasound is turned on for 30s, followed by 30s with ultrasound off, and repeated 10 times.

     More than one exposure can be specified.
 For example: